Augtera Networks raises $13M to apply AI to networking

 Using AI and analytics to optimize networks isn’t a new idea.
 Verizon’s predictive algorithms monitor streaming data from network interfaces to allow the carrier to predict “customer-impacting” events before they happen.
 Like Verizon, AT&T applies predictive algorithms to its network to anticipate when hardware could potentially suffer downtime.
 And across the pond, Vodafone taps a cloud-based system called Neuron to generate network insights in real time and automatically assign more capacity in busy parts of the network while reducing capacity in parts that don’t require it.

-But Augtera provides what Kothari calls “AI-augmented” operations, planning, and orchestration for physical, virtual, and cloud network environments.
+But Augtera provides what Aggarwal calls “AI-augmented” operations, planning, and orchestration for physical, virtual, and cloud network environments.
 The company’s algorithms, which took two years to develop, were trained on production data from nine “very-large-scale” networks to power apps custom-built for networking constructs.
 These apps enable network models, visualizations, and integrations across networking domains as well as diagnostics.

-“Augtera’s network intelligence platform is already helping customers gain 90% faster issue detection of critical issues, reduce resolution times by 50-60%, and prevent 40-50% of service impacting network incidents,” Kothari said.
+“Augtera’s network intelligence platform is already helping customers gain 90% faster issue detection of critical issues, reduce resolution times by 50-60%, and prevent 40-50% of service impacting network incidents,” Aggarwal said.

-The capabilities of Augtera’s platform largely remain under wraps, but Kothari says that it’s already deployed in the production networks of Fortune 500 and global companies including Orange and Colt Technologies.
+The capabilities of Augtera’s platform largely remain under wraps, but Aggarwal says that it’s already deployed in the production networks of Fortune 500 and global companies including Orange and Colt Technologies.
 It’s also a part of one of the cloud solutions offered by Dell Technologies, an investor.

-“The pandemic shined a light on how critical it is to have reliable networks as millions of people worked remotely,” Kothari added.
+“The pandemic shined a light on how critical it is to have reliable networks as millions of people worked remotely,” Aggarwal added.
 “Augtera is reimagining network performance and management using its … AI algorithms to provide proactive visibility, prevent network incidents, and dramatically reduce resolution times.”

 Dell Technologies Capital, Bain Capital Ventures, and Acrew Capital also participated in Augtera’s latest funding round.